-John E. D. Larkin was named a “Rising Star” by SuperLawyers Magazine and a “Top Lawyer” by Main Line Today in 2014.
-He has previously received the James J. Mandarino Award for Excellence in Trial Advocacy.
+John E. D. Larkin was named a “Rising Star” by SuperLawyers Magazine and a “Top Lawyer” by Main Line Today in 2014-2019.
+He previously received the James J. Mandarino Award for Excellence in Trial Advocacy.

 Jack is an alumnus of Oberlin College, where he graduated with honors.
 While at Villanova Law School he received the Pennsylvania Environmental Law Forum scholarship and was a Dean’s Merit Scholar.
 He has also received the Philadelphia Trial Lawyers’ Association’s James J. Mandarino Award for Excellence in Trial Advocacy.
-He was named a “Rising Star” by Super Lawyers Magazine, and a “Top Lawyer” by Main Line Today in both 2014 and 2015.
-Jack is also the chairman of the American Red Cross’ Chester County Leadership Board.
+He was named a “Rising Star” by Super Lawyers Magazine, and a “Top Lawyer” by Main Line Today in 2014-through-2019.
+Jack is a member of the American Red Cross’ Chester County Leadership Board.
 In 2018, Jack was elected to the Radnor Township Board of Commissioners, where he continues to serves as the Commissioner for Radnor’s First Ward.

 Guns in Government Parks & Buildings

 Section 6120 of Pennsylvania’s Uniform Firearms Act prohibits counties and municipalities from ‘regulating’ firearms.
 On the basis of this restriction, special interest groups have begun an assault on gun-bans in local parks and townhalls, arguing that rules prohibiting guns in children’s playgrounds and in government buildings constitute impermissible ‘regulation.’
 Because of the statutory provision that awards successful citizen-litigants their attorneys’ fees, cashstrapped municipal governments have been reluctant to defend their policies and, as a result, there is little case law defining the ambit of permissible municipal rule-making.